msztolcman/sendria/README.rst

 Since the goal of this project is to have the same features as MailCatcher I suggest you to read its readme instead.

+However, there is one unique feature in MailDump: Password protection for the web interface.
+If your MailDump instance is listening on a public IP you might not want your whole company to have access to it.
+Instead you can use an Apache-style htpasswd file.
+I have tested it with SHA-encrypted passwords but you can use any encryption supported by `passlib.apache`_.

 Credits
 -------